Standing Committee

 Tineke Fokkema

-DIVCULT aims to better understand the relevance of arts and culture in the theoretical and policy debates about immigrant incorporation and diversity in Europe and beyond.
-Over the last years, artistic activities have found increasing interest among...
+The "Arts, culture and migration" (DIVCULT) Standing Committee aims to better understand the relevance of arts and culture in theoretical and policy debates on immigrant incorporation and diversity in Europe and beyond.
+In recent years, artistic and...

 Coordinator